digitalnsw/nsw-design-system/src/components/forms/content/_guidance.md

 * Group related information to ensure the user makes sense of the form faster
 * Enable autofill and autocorrect based on common attributes or responses, such as name and email, previously provided on the site or in the browser
 * Use multi-step forms in situations where there are multiple form fields, several of which could be split up into categories (such as “personal”, “shipping”, “billing”, and “payment review”).

-**Do:**

-* **Keep it one column,** multiple columns easily disrupt a user’s vertical momentum
-* **Use field length input constraints,** employ this for fields that have a defined character count like phone numbers and postcodes
-* **Mark required vs. optional form fields,** you should always mark your form fields as “required” or “optional”.
-You can do this by writing “required” or “optional” in a small font next to your field, or by placing an asterisk next to your required fields
-* **Use top align labels,** users complete top aligned labeled forms at a much higher rate than left-aligned labels.
-Top aligned labels also translate well on mobile.
-* **Make CTAs descriptive,** state the intent of the action
-* **Specify errors inline,** show the user where the error occurred and provide a reason.

-**Do not:**

-* Use all caps
-* Hide helper text

 ## Accessibility